Learn / Guides / Ecommerce guide

 You can generate as many colorful charts as you like, but numbers on their own will never speak to you like real customers do.
 There’s no substitute for reading genuine visitor feedback or watching a user session where a customer struggles to make a purchase.

-That’s why we recommend pairing quantitative analytics data, like traffic stats from Google Analytics, with visual and qualitative insights from Hotjar’s tools to get a 360° view of the what and the why behind customer behavior on your store.
+That’s why we recommend pairing quantitative analytics data—like traffic stats from Google Analytics—with visual and qualitative insights from Hotjar to get a full view of the what and the why behind customer behavior on your store.
+Use the practical examples we present in the pro tips throughout this chapter to inspire you and get the most out of ecommerce analytics.